 Every telehealth vendor will claim their telehealth solution is easy to use — but how many have truly designed their platform for both patients and providers?
 And how many telehealth vendors have recognized the myriad constraints of different clinical environments, including during the pandemic, and chosen designs that address these challenges?

-Given that few vendors have carefully examined these questions or defined what ease of use means in practice, we recently created an eBook that provides a deep dive on ease of use in telehealth, including concrete examples of how a well-designed user experience in telehealth technology can address clinical challenges.
+We recently created an eBook that provides a deep dive on ease of use in telehealth, including concrete examples of how a well-designed user experience in telehealth technology can address clinical challenges.